remembrance1/javierngkh/content/home/about.md

 I am a strategic analyst experienced with techniques and best practices in predictive modelling, data discovery and data visualization.
 Professionally, I work at EY Singapore, as a member of the Forensics & Integrity Services team.
 We utilize a variety of tools to sift through databases, identify meaningful patterns and correlations with machine learning techniques, and translating them into actionable insights to drive business decisions.

-Coming from a startup background, I've many hats in my career: programmer, writer, researcher, co-founder, social media strategist, mechanical designer and, marketer.
+Coming from a startup background, I've worn many hats in my career: programmer, writer, researcher, co-founder, social media strategist, mechanical designer and, marketer.
 As a result, I have a unique ability to manage multi-disciplinary projects and handle complex challenges.
 I love working with equally enthusiastic, cross-functional teams who are eager to build elegant and impactful products.

 As an advocate for lifelong learning, I have developed and delivered workshops at my workplace, tutored polytechnic-level students, on the fundamentals of Python programming.